 In the years since, laboratories all around the world have been scaling up to produce the lab-grown gems in sufficient quantities to enter the global marketplace.
 Today, lab-grown diamonds can be had for 15% to 30% less than the price of a mined diamond, and come with the same certifications and grading reports.
 In fact, they’re indistinguishable from mined diamonds except through advanced analysis techniques like infrared spectroscopy.

+If you’re in the market for a diamond, think it over, you now know you have a viable option.
+You should know What is Moissanite to get a idea about quality diamonds.
 The good news for today’s consumers is that they now have what previous generations did not – a real choice.
 Gone are the days when buying a diamond meant never knowing its origin for sure, or having to compromise one’s principles in the process.
 Statistically speaking, lab-grown diamonds seem destined to supplant mined stones, owing to the generational shift taking place in the market.
 Only time will tell, of course, but it even looks like industry giant De Beers can already see the writing on the wall.
 That’s why they’ve opened a new subsidiary called Lightbox, which sells – you guessed it – lab-grown diamond jewelry.
-If you’re in the market for a diamond, think it over, you now know you have a viable option.